 While living in Manhattan and pursuing an acting career, she met her future husband who introduced her to the world of two-dimensional art.
 He loaned her his ancient Minolta camera, and she was hooked.

 Transitioning from the stage to two-dimensional work allowed her to have complete creative control.
 While much of her art examines what it feels like to inhabit the female form, she also deeply explores themes such as interconnectedness and mutuality.

-She is inspired by the metaphysical world, history, meditation, ribbons, laughter, mind-bending conversations, the game of "what if", her amusing family, old movies, quirky humans, philosophy and the ludicrous yet jubilant journey that we are all on together.
+She is inspired by the metaphysical world, history, mind-bending conversations, the game of "what if," old movies, quirky humans, and the ludicrous yet jubilant journey called life that we are all on together.

 Jamie lives in Savannah, Georgia.
 Her work has been shown in galleries throughout the United States.